 \section{Conclusion}

-In this paper, we challenge the conventional methods for OOD generation that treat bias solely as an obstacle.
+In this paper, we challenge the conventional methods for OOD generalization that treat bias solely as an obstacle.
 Instead, we theoretically demonstrate that bias can be strategically leveraged to enhance prediction, particularly when it retains useful dependencies on the target domain labels.
-Our framework demonstrates that the bias can be utilized in both direct and indirect ways.
-Through the empirical validation on synthetic and real-world benchmarks, we establish the effectiveness of this approach.
-The results consistently show that leveraging bias in a structured manner leads to more robust and adaptable models, offering a new perspective on OOD generation. \textbf{Limitation:} This work primarily aims to question the conventional treatment of bias and provide a theoretical foundation for understanding its effects.
-The experiments presented in this paper are intended to validate our proposed method, which don't include large-scale experiments on extensive datasets.
-We acknowledge this limitation and leave systematic benchmarking on large datasets as an important direction for future work.
+Our framework demonstrates that bias can be utilized in two ways: bias-aware prediction with an environment routing mechanism and bias correction with an adaptive label prior.
+Through empirical validation on a synthetic task and some real-world benchmarks, we establish the effectiveness of the proposed approach.
+The results consistently show that leveraging bias in a structured manner leads to more robust and adaptable models, offering a new perspective on OOD generalization.